-There is a special needs teacher at Esbjerg Gymnasium & HF who makes screening tests on all new students, including those in Pre-IB, to identify students with difficulties in reading and writing, such as dyslexia.
+The special needs teacher at Esbjerg Gymnasium –STX-HF-IB makes screening tests on all new students, including those in Pre-IB, to identify students with difficulties in reading and writing, such as dyslexia.
 The special needs team will make individual plans for such students to help and support them together with mentors and other teachers.
 The IB team of teachers have regular meetings with representatives of the special needs team to follow up on students and discuss any further need for help.
+1.

 As far as the professional development is concerned Language A and B teachers are expected to follow the latest trends in language teaching, especially online, and visit language teachers’ forums, as well as actual version of “the Diploma Programme assessment procedures”.